sudara/melatonin_audio_sparklines/README.md

 ## lldb installation

-Thanks to Jim Credland's [lldb script](https://github.com/jcredland/juce-toys/blob/master/juce_lldb_xcode.py) I felt bold enough to jump in and figure out how to get sparklines in your lldb-driven IDE.
+Thanks to Jim Credland's [existing lldb formatters](https://github.com/jcredland/juce-toys/blob/master/juce_lldb_xcode.py) I felt bold enough to jump in and figure out how to get sparklines in your lldb-driven IDE.

 Put this line in a file named ~/.lldbinit (create it if necessary), pointing to `sparklines.py`: